Yankees vs. Astros Player Props Betting Odds

-Player prop bet options for Kyle Tucker, Gleyber Torres and others are available when the Houston Astros visit the New York Yankees at Yankee Stadium on Thursday (at 7:15 PM ET).
+Kyle Tucker and Gleyber Torres are two of the top players with prop bets for the taking when the Houston Astros and the New York Yankees square off at Yankee Stadium on Friday (at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!